open-uem/openuem-ansible-config/README.md

-# Winget Configuration File Generator
+# Ansible Configuration File Generator

 This repository contains a library that can help to create Ansible playbooks